edelabar/ericdelabar.com/_posts/outdated/2008-03-26-philly-emerging-tech-day-1.markdown

 ---
 layout: post
-title: Philly Emerging Tech Day 1 by Eric DeLabar
+title: Philly Emerging Tech Day 1
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, conferences]
 ---
-# Philly Emerging Tech Day 1

 Day one of the conference was pretty interesting, definitely better in the morning that the afternoon, but at least lunch was good!
 The Keynote was interesting, by [Lucinda Holt](http://www.cerealceo.com/) from [Commerce360](http://www.commerce360.com/), an impressive look at being in the right place